IDs, URLs and the Web

 Event Data Agents are on the look out for links to registered content items, but people on the Web use a variety of methods to refer to them.
 They could use a hyperlinked DOI (one you can click), or a plain-text DOI (one you can't click).
 They could also use the Article Landing Page (the page you get to when you click on a DOI).
 Every source is different: we tend to see most people using Article Landing Pages on social media and in blog posts, but on Wikipedia DOIs are frequently used.

 Every Agent will attempt to match registered content items in as broad a manner as possible by looking for linked and unlinked DOIs and Article Landing Page URLs.
 We maintain a list of domain names that belong to publishers (see the Artifact page for more information) and track and query for those domains.
 When we see a URL that could be a landing page, we attempt to match it to a DOI.

 If we can't deduce that a landing page is for one of our registered content items, then we won't generate an Event.
 After all, not every URL on every publisher's site corresponds to an article.

-If someone discusses an article on Twitter and uses its DOI, and that DOI exists, there's an almost certain chance that we will match it and produce an Event.
-If they discuss an article on Twitter and use its landing page URL, there's a very good chance that we will match it, but the matching process isn't perfect.
+If someone discusses an article in a blog and uses its DOI, and that DOI exists, there's an almost certain chance that we will match it and produce an Event.
+If they discuss an article and use its landing page URL, there's a very good chance that we will match it, but the matching process isn't perfect.